 However, as far as franchisees are concerned, it is clear that where a franchise agreement sets out an obligation to incur future expenditure, such expenditure may very well fall within the beneficial parameters of section 24C of the Act.
+The Court’s decision

 The Tax Court held that there need not be one physical contract document to give rise to section 24C’s benefit.
 Furthermore, while different parties were involved (the franchisor and the restaurant’s customers), the franchisee’s agreements with each were “inextricably linked” and “not legally independent and separate”.

 The income deducted was, therefore, regarded as earned under the same contract as the taxpayer’s future expenditure, fulfilling the requirements of section 24C.
+Reference

 This article is a general information sheet and should not be used or relied upon as professional advice.
 No liability can be accepted for any errors or omissions nor for any loss or damage arising from reliance upon any information herein.
 Always contact your financial adviser for specific and detailed advice.
 Errors and omissions excepted (E&OE)